Turkish forces strike PKK in northern Iraq - Shafaq News

 He rejected that PKK, as opponents of Tehran and Ankara, "make the Kurdistan Region a safe area to create problems for these countries.
 It is very unfortunate that the PKK plays a very negative role in this context and uses the mountainous areas of the Kurdistan Region and tries to create problems for Turkiye.
 This is absolutely unacceptable from our side."

 On many occasions, Ankara urged the Iraqi government to label the PKK a "terrorist" organization.
-On the other hand, Baghdad frequently called for an end to the presence of Turkish military forces on its land, demanding that Turkiye stop its attacks and respect Iraq's sovereignty.uring the strikes.
-However, specific details regarding the extent of damage or casualties were not provided.
+On the other hand, Baghdad frequently called for an end to the presence of Turkish military forces on its land, demanding that Turkiye stop its attacks and respect Iraq's sovereignty.